 “… the only Son of God, eternally begotten of the Father, God from God, light from light, true God from true God, begotten, not made, of one Being with the Father; through him all things were made.”
 For these bishops this meant that Jesus’ all-embracing life is so intimately related to the ultimately parental power, God, that he could be called, not just God’s only son, but, in a different way, God.
 The one power beyond and before all other powers has both a parental aspect and a filial (offspring-like) aspect.
 And Jesus’ all-embracing life embodies this filial aspect.
 So instead of simply calling him God, the bishops called him “God from God, light from light, true God from true God.”
 Though Jesus’ life had a beginning among us, the filial relationship he embodies has no beginning or end and is one with the ultimately parental power.
 (This was the big debating point in the 300s—some bishops believed that this filial relationship was not intrinsically one with the ultimately parental power.
 They believed that the ultimately parental power once existed without this parental/filial relationship.
 They were outvoted in 325, made a major comeback, then got outvoted again in 381.)
 While this filial relationship in God has no beginning, everything that has a beginning begins as a reflection of this filial relationship.
 In other words, through this filial relationship “all things were made.”

-“For us and for our salvation” The bishops believed that this fully human life of God-from-God was a response to our deepest human need.
+“For us and for our salvation” The bishops believed that this fully human life of God-from-God was God’s response to our deepest human need.
 Our deepest need, they believed, is for unconflicted communion with God and one another in a way that fulfills our humanity instead of denying it.
-That communion becomes possible because God-from-God shares our humanity fully.
+That communion becomes possible because God-from-God shares our humanity fully by self-identifying with Jesus.

 “he came down from heaven” The bishops did not literally believe that God-from-God had been living up in the sky until Jesus’ birth.
 God-from-God was already present as Wisdom (Sophia) and Word (Logos).
-As Saint Augustine phrased it a few years later, in Jesus’ life Wisdom “came to a place where she already was.”
+As Saint Augustine phrased it a few years later, in Jesus’ life Wisdom “came to a place where she already was” (De Doctrina Christiana, 1.12.12).

 “was incarnate … and became truly human.”
 The bishops insisted that God-from-God did not just show up disguised as one of us.
 God-from-God actually lived as one of us.
 Jesus was not an “avatar” (like Krishna, the Hindu God Vishnu disguised as human but not really human at all).
 He was as human as you and I. The bishops insisted that his divinity is inseparable from his humanity.

 “… of the Holy Spirit and the Virgin Mary …” Like most of the New Testament, the first version of the Nicene Creed (in 325) does not mention Mary at all.
 The bishops added this phrase to the finalized version in 381 to insist that Jesus’ full humanity had an intimately divine origin.
 Although, as Matthew and Luke recount, Mary’s pregnancy provoked scandalous rumors, the ultimate power at work here was the Holy Spirit (more about the Spirit later).
 Jesus’ scandalous birth, like his scandalous life and death, was the epitome of holiness.
 And his mother Mary’s role in this was likewise scandalous but holy.
 Through an unwed pregnancy, Mary became “the God-bearer.”
 These are the crucial theological points.
-Biological questions are a side issue, though the bishops clearly did not doubt Mary’s physical virginity.
+Biological questions are a side issue.
+The bishops clearly did not doubt Mary’s physical virginity.
+But their theological points do not depend on that.

 “For our sake he was crucified under Pontius Pilate; he suffered death and was buried.”
 The bishops viewed Jesus’ execution as God-from-God sharing our humanity even in its most conflicted state.
 God-from-God is not only rejected but killed by the powers that be.
 What would seem impossible—the death of the deathless God-from-God—happened.
 Instead of meeting our violent rejection of God with an even more violent rejection of us (as we would naturally expect), God-from-God is our ultimate victim.